San Gabriel Valley: Media

 Several large newspaper publishing companies serve the large Chinese-speaking readership in the Greater Los Angeles Area; a number of them are based in the San Gabriel Valley.
 The national daily Chinese-language newspapers Chinese Daily News (Los Angeles edition of the World Journal newspaper) and International Daily News are both printed in Monterey Park.
-The Los Angeles edition of the Hong Kong-based Sing Tao is printed in Alhambra and the newspaper is specifically tailored to the Cantonese-speaking readership.
+The Los Angeles edition of the Hong Kong–based Sing Tao is printed in Alhambra and the newspaper is specifically tailored to the Cantonese-speaking readership.
 The Epoch Times (大纪元) is based in New York City and has its Los Angeles office in San Gabriel.
 These newspapers are circulated and distributed throughout Chinese American communities in the San Gabriel Valley, Chinatown, San Diego, and in Las Vegas, Nevada (where the latter two cities generally receive the Los Angeles editions due to a relatively lower population density of Chinese-speaking Americans).

 In popular culture

 Many films have been filmed on location in the San Gabriel Valley.
-Chantry Flats above Arcadia is featured as the landing site of aliens in the original film "War of the Worlds".
+Chantry Flats above Arcadia is featured as the landing site of aliens in the original film War of the Worlds.
 South Pasadena and Alhambra served as the gloomy backgrounds of a fictional Illinois town of Haddonfield in John Carpenter's 1978 horror film Halloween.
 Some areas of Pasadena and South Pasadena have a distinctly Midwestern look.
 Pasadena's distinctive domed City Hall has doubled as a courthouse or capitol building in countless television commercials and movies, and its South Lake shopping district filled in for Rodeo Drive in Beverly Hills Ninja.

-The city of San Marino has taken acted as a backdrop for a number of films and television shows.
+The city of San Marino has acted as a backdrop for a number of films and television shows.
 Major studio motion pictures filmed in San Marino include Mr. & Mrs, Smith, Disturbia, Enough, Monster-in-Law, Memoirs of a Geisha, Frailty, Men in Black II, The Hot Chick, One Hour Photo, Anger Management, The Wedding Planner, Starsky & Hutch, Intolerable Cruelty, Mystery Men, Legally Blonde 2, The Nutty Professor, Beverly Hills Ninja, The Sweetest Thing, S1m0ne, Charlie's Angels, Indecent Proposal, and American Wedding.
 Prime time television programs filmed within city borders include Felicity, The Office, The West Wing, and Alias.
 In addition, San Marino High School students in the graduating classes of 2004 and 2005 were documented in two separate reality television programs by MTV, which aired on the cable television network in 2005.

-The cities of Temple City and Rosemead served as the backdrop for the Emmy Award-winning television series The Wonder Years (1988 to 1993).
+The cities of Temple City and Rosemead served as the backdrop for the Emmy Award–winning television series The Wonder Years (1988 to 1993).
 While Temple City's Las Tunas Drive served as the downtown for the Arnold Family's fictitious hometown, Rosemead High School stood in for the town's high school.
 Downtown Covina was used in the show "Roswell."